josh-stillman/devops-for-typescript-devs/README.md

 In this tutorial, we'll create and deploy a full stack application using Next.js to build a static frontend, and Strapi, a headless CMS, to serve as our backend.
 We'll Dockerize Strapi, then we'll set up CI/CD pipelines with GitHub Actions.
 We'll deploy our application's first environment through the AWS console to gain familiarity with the concepts.
 Then we'll deploy a second development environment using Pulumi, an infrastructure-as-code framework that lets us use TypeScript to create cloud infrastructure.
 We'll see how a tool like Pulumi can give us much more power and control when building cloud infrastructure.

 The course is more practical than theoretical.
 These are deep topics, but they will be presented as simply as possible here, with a lot of details omitted so we can focus on building.
 I'll include some links to other great resources that will let you dive deeper and learn more about the concepts.
 But I've found there's a huge gap between a conceptual understanding of these topics and actually hacking through the weeds to deploy a real application.
-My hope is that this course demystifies DevOps and provides a foundation to start deploying your applications to the world.
+My hope is that this course demystifies DevOps and provides a practical foundation to start deploying your applications to the world.

 The focus here is on deployment, so the site itself will just be a very simple blog.
 Please feel free to build on it from here!